OscarKodes/100-Days-of-Data-Projects/README.md

 This is a daily goal where I will work on data projects for 100 days.
 The best projects at the end will be added to my portfolio.

-Everyday I aim to do at least one of the following:
+I aim to do at least one of the following each day

 - Data cleaning and preperation